 - Pre-show excitement notes: The jitters right after I scored my tickets

-- Sakura Pro, 1st viewing ← you're reading this one
+- Cherry Program, 1st viewing ← you're reading this one

-- Matsu Pro: Kazutaro-san as the male lead – what a shock
+- Pine Program: Kazutaro as the male lead – what a shock

-- Sakura Pro, 3rd viewing: A Sonezaki Shinju double-header & a surprise Terajima Shinobu
+- Cherry Program, 3rd viewing: A Sonezaki Shinjū double-header & a surprise Shinobu Terajima

-- Cinema Kabuki: Off to a screening with a stage greeting by Kazutaro-san
+- Cinema Kabuki: Off to a screening with a stage greeting by Kazutaro

 Related Links